The Hector Berlioz Website

 Posilippo in pictures

-Unless otherwise specified, all the pictures reproduced on this page have been scanned from engravings, postcards and books in our own collection. © Monir Tayeb and Michel Austin.
+Unless otherwise specified, all the pictures reproduced on this page have been scanned from engravings, postcards and books in our collection. © Monir Tayeb and Michel Austin.
 All rights of reproduction reserved.

 Entrance to Posilippo Cave in the 18th century